austinhuang0131/austinhuang0131.github.io/discord-server-guide.md

 * You cares about them
 * They have certain value in the server
-* THey enjoy staying in your server
+* They enjoy staying in your server
 * They have things to talk about

 ## How do I increase my population?